European Pears: Pyrus Communis

 Somewhat susceptible to fireblight?

-Chojuro is reputed to be the most likely Asian pear variety to develop a butterscotch-like flavor, but it may not be apparent every year, particularly in cooler climates.
+Chojuro is reputed to be the Asian pear that is most likely to develop a butterscotch-like flavor, but it may not be apparent every year, particularly in cooler climates.

 Hosui